Mubbyrex/Deploy-Static-Website-on-AWS/README.md

 ### Conclusion
 Deploying my static website on AWS using S3 and CloudFront has been a rewarding experience.
 The combination of S3's simplicity and scalability with CloudFront's global content delivery capabilities has helped me deliver my website content quickly and reliably to users worldwide.

+A walkthrough can be found in the journal.md file